An efficient Lagrangian-based heuristic to solve a multi-objective sustainable supply chain problem: Computational experiments

 \subsection{Experiment I: case study}

-In the first experiment, a case study of an \ana{electronics} company is investigated (see the supplementary material or \citep{Mota2017} for additional details {on} this case study).
-Table \ref{tab:facility} {only shows details regarding} entities {in} this case study -- location, $GDP$ index, cost related to construction labor -- {in order to contrast such information with the results obtained by the methods}.
+In the first experiment, a case study of an electronics company is investigated (see the supplementary report on Mendeley Data \cite{Mendeley2020} or \citep{Mota2018} for additional details {on} this case study).
+The experiment was carried out with the original problem of \cite{Mota2018}, which \minor{did not consider} suppliers' environmental \minor{impacts} and working conditions.
+It is worth pointing out that \citet{Mota2018} selected the set of locations that could be used to install the facilities beforehand, which guaranteed adequate working conditions for the employees.

-The first, second, third and fourth columns {respectively indicate} the entities, their labels, geographical locations and regions.
-The fifth, sixth and seventh columns {respectively report} the values of $\frac{1}{GDP}$, where $GDP$ stands for GDP index, {and} construction and labor {costs} of entities.
+Table \ref{tab:facility} {only shows details regarding} entities {in} this case study -- location, country GDP per capita where an entity is located (GDPPC) \citep{Mota2018}, \minor{measured in Purchasing Power Parity (PPP)\footnote{\minor{PPP is an exchange rate that translates the purchasing power of different monetary units.}},} and costs in euros related to construction and labor -- in order to contrast such information with the results obtained by the methods.
+The first, second, third and fourth columns \typo{respectively} indicate the entities, their labels, geographical locations and regions.
+The fifth, sixth and seventh columns respectively report the values of {GDPPC} and construction and labor costs of entities.

 The supply chain entities are located in several countries in Europe and Brazil.
 The company {has its} factory $F_1$ and warehouse $W_1$ installed in Verona.
 Since the suppliers and factories {are located} in Europe, the company must use {either air} or sea transportation to {carry} the final products to Brazil.